InterDigitalInc/AdvantEDGE/docs/overview/edge-services/overview-app-enablement-service.md

     - MEC Service instance running on MEC platform 1
     - Scope of locality set to _MEC\_HOST_ & _consumedLocalOnly_ set to _true_
     - Only MEC applications running on MEC platform 1 will be able to obtain MEC Service instance information
+    - **NOTE:** MEC applications are always local in AdvantEDGE because each sandbox deploys a single MEC platform